laplaceyc/Hardware-Design-Lab/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;●Lab4_1: module a 2-digit pingpong counter to the FPGA on demo board<br>
 # Lab5 Ticket Machine
 Module a controller for a ticket machine on FPGA demo board as requirement<br>
+# Lab6 Ticket Machine(2)
+Modify your lab5, there will be some specific key combinations of the keyboard that represent the buttons of a ticket machine on lab5.<br>